SPT-3G D1: A Measurement of Secondary Cosmic Microwave Background Anisotropy Power: Power spectrum estimation

 Uncertainties in the beam functions are reported as a beam correlation matrix $ \pmb{\rho}^{\rm beam}_{bb^\prime}$ that is multiplied by the binned theory spectra and added to the covariance matrix when calculating the likelihood of a given model.
 The additional covariance $\textbf{C}^{\rm beam}$ due to the beam can be computed as:

+The bandpasses of SPT-3G were measured using a Fourier transform spectrometer (FTS).
+We estimate the calibration uncertainty on the FTS to be 0.3, 0.4, and 0.7\,GHz for the 95, 150 and 220 GHz bands respectively.
+We take the product of the measured bandpasses and estimated atmospheric transmission from the am model \citep{ammodel} in order to calculate an effective band center for each of the potential signals: the thermal SZ effect, the CIB, and synchrotron sources.
+These band centers are used in the parameter fits to compare to the bandpowers which are reported in CMB temperature units.

-The absolute calibration of the spectra is determined by comparing the power spectra of the maps at $\ell \ge 900$ to the best-fit \planck{} 2018 model \citep{planck18-6} plus a foreground power estimate.
+The absolute calibration of the spectra is determined by comparing the power spectra of the maps to the best-fit \planck{} 2018 model \citep{planck18-6} plus a foreground power estimate.
+The angular multipoles used at 95 and 150\,GHz are $\ell \in [856,1810]$, while a narrower multipole range or $\ell\in[1144,1538]$ is used for 220\,GHz due to the relatively higher levels of foreground emission.
 The final uncertainties in temperature are [0.62\%, 0.62\%, 1.14\%] at [95, 150, 220] GHz.
 Note that the uncertainties are correlated between the three bands, especially between 95 and 150\,GHz, due to the common sample variance.